-Aston Villa striker Emile Heskey today announced his international retirement.
+ASTON VILLA striker Emile Heskey has announced his retirement from international football.

-Heskey said today: “I have enjoyed every moment of my England career and worn the shirt with pride every time I have been fortunate enough to have been selected.
+Heskey said: “I have enjoyed every moment of my England career and worn the shirt with pride every time I have been fortunate enough to have been selected.